Cosmic Angels: Tam Nakano's leadership (2020–2025)

 In the 2023 edition of the Cinderella Tournament, Tam Nakano, Mina Shirakawa and Waka Tsukiyama were the only competitors from behalf the unit.
 Tsukiyama made in the farthest, reaching the semifinals where she fell short to Mai Sakurai.
 On the tournament finals day from April 15, Mina Shirakawa announced that Club Venus would act as an independent unit.
 On the same night, Waka Tsukiyama was given the opportunity to choose between staying in the unit and defecting to Club Venus, with the latter being her final decision.
 After going down to significantly fewer members, Cosmic Angels was saved by Saori Anou who stepped up and joined the unit.
 On April 23, 2023, at All Star Grand Queendom, Anou alongside Kairi and Natsupoi defeated Prominence (Hiragi Kurumi, Risa Sera and Suzu Suzuki) to win the Artist of Stardom Championship, meanwhile, Nakano won the World of Stardom Championship from Giulia.
 On May 27, at Flashing Champions, REStart lost their title to the Baribari Bombers (Giulia, Mai Sakurai and Thekla), ending their reign at 34 days.
 At Stardom x Stardom: Osaka Summer Team on August 13, Anou and Natsupoi won the Goddesses of Stardom Championship by defeating Rose Gold.
+At New Blood 11, Yuna Mizumori would officially join the stable after her match against Nakano.
 At Dream Queendom 2023, Anou won the Wonder of Stardom Championship by defeating Mirai.

-On Stardom The Conversion, Anou would then lose her title to Mika Iwata, ending her reign at 176 days.
-She would then win the title back after 23 days, along with winning the Sendai Girls World Championship on July 15, 2024.
-On July 27, 2024, Anou would then lose the Wonder of Stardom championship to her stablemate, Natsupoi, ending her reign at 12 days.
-Nakano got granted a World of Stardom Championship opportunity from Natsuko Tora after failing to advance in the 5star.
-On August 31, Nakano was victorious in capturing the World of Stardom Championship from Tora.
-On Stardom Dream Queendom 2024, both Natsupoi (Wonder) and Nakano (World) would lose their respective championships to Kid (Wonder) and Kamitani (World).
+On April 24, 2024, Sayaka Kurara and Aya Sakura passed their final assessment match and became official members of the stable.
+On The Conversion, Anou would lost her title to Mika Iwata, ending her reign at 176 days.
+Anou would win the title back from Iwata 23 days later, along with winning the Sendai Girls World Championship on July 15, 2024.
+On July 27, 2024, Anou would drop the title to her stablemate, Natsupoi, ending her reign at 12 days.
+Nakano got granted a shot at the World of Stardom Championship from Natsuko Tora after failing to advance in the tournament.
+On August 31, 2024, Nakano was victorious in capturing the World of Stardom Championship from Tora.
+On Stardom Dream Queendom 2024, Natsupoi would drop her title to Kid, ending her reign at 155 days and Nakano would drop her title to Kamitani, ending her reign at 120 days.
 On March 15, 2025, Kurara won the Stardom Cinderella Tournament 2025 after defeating Rina in the final, but kept her wish a secret.